 We have audited Mt.
-San Jacinto Community College District's (the District) compliance with the types of compliance requirements described in the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual applicable to the state laws and regulations listed in the table below for the year ended June 30, 2023.
+San Jacinto Community College District's (the District) compliance with the types of compliance requirements described in the 2023-2024 California Community Colleges Chancellor's Office Contracted District Audit Manual applicable to the state laws and regulations identified below for the year ended June 30, 2024.